kiwi0fruit/pandoctools/README.md

 Pandoctools is a combination of tools that help write reproducible markdown reports.
 They rely on Pandoc and Jupyter kernels.

 Glueing part of pandoctools is a profile manager of text processing pipelines.
-It stores short bash (or batch) scripts that define chain operations over text.
+It stores short shell (bash or batch) scripts that define chain operations over text.
 They are mostly Pandoc filters but any CLI text filter is OK.

 Notable parts of Pandoctools.

-1. [Knitty](https://github.com/kiwi0fruit/knitty): Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
+1. [**Knitty**](https://github.com/kiwi0fruit/knitty): Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
 Insert python code (or other Jupyter kernel code) to the Markdown document and have code's results in the output document.
-2. [SugarTeX](https://github.com/kiwi0fruit/sugartex): SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.
+2. [**SugarTeX**](https://github.com/kiwi0fruit/sugartex): SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.
+3. **Panfl** allows [Panflute](https://github.com/sergiocorreia/panflute) to be run as a command line script so it can be used in Pandoctools shell scripts.
+It actually actomatically searches for provided Panflute filters in provided directories (python's `sys.path` is the default place to search).
+  * Use it like `panfl -t makdown filter1 filter2 filter3`
+  * See `panfl --help` for options details and format info
+4. ...

-#### 3. TODO
+#### 4. TODO

 # Contents